-The C9Z390-PGW supports up to 128GB (available only for seleced 9th Gen processors) of Unbuffered (UDIMM) non-ECC DDR4 memory, up to 2666/2400MHz or 4000+MHz (OC) in four 288-pin memory slots.
+The C9Z390-CG/CGW supports up to 128GB (available only for selected 9th Gen processors) of Unbuffered (UDIMM) non-ECC DDR4 memory with speeds of up to 3733+MHz (OC) in four 288-pin memory slots.
 Populating these DIMM modules with a pair of memory modules of the same type and size will result in interleaved memory, which will improve memory performance.